 Day 1: MorningJump-start your day with the fast cars, grand trophies and high-octane excitement of Indianapolis Motor Speedway .
 Spectators experience a rush of adrenaline during such racing events as the Indianapolis 500 and the Brickyard 400 .

-When cars aren't speeding around the 2.5-mile oval, tour buses provide inside peeks at the track, while grounds tours (available mid-March to late November) give zealous fans the chance to kiss the “Yard of Bricks” at the finish line.
+When cars aren't speeding around the 2.5-mile oval, tour buses provide inside peeks at the track, while grounds tours (available mid-March to late November) give fans the chance to kiss the “Yard of Bricks” at the finish line.

 Day 1: AfternoonFor traditional pub grub—sandwiches, fried appetizers and burgers—make a pit stop at Union Jack Pub .
 Packed with automobile-racing memorabilia, the restaurant also serves sandwiches, wraps, Chicago-style pizza and a variety of fresh salads.

 Catch a bus to the Indianapolis Museum of Art , showcasing everything from Asian sculpture to 12th-century European paintings.
 Save time to investigate the entire 152-acre site, which also comprises a nature park and the Oldfields-Lilly House & Gardens .
-Within the 22-room French chateau-style dwelling, delve into the former owner's collection of books, coins, miniatures and nautical items.
+Within the 22-room French chateau-style dwelling, examine the former owner's collection of books, coins, miniatures and nautical items.

 After dinner scour the eclectic neighborhood—bounded by Evanston Avenue in the east, Meridian Street in the west and Kessler Boulevard in the south—for vintage fashions, delicious organic treats, and funky art and furniture.
 As the night wears on, shoot some pool while listening to live music at one of countless hip taverns.

 Day 2: MorningBreathe in an aromatic blend of maple syrup, sizzling bacon and freshly brewed coffee at Patachou on the Park , located across from the Indiana State House .
-While their breakfasts are rumored to be among the best in the country, a steady string of local awards certifies the café as a perennial Hoosiers' favorite.
+While their breakfasts are rumored to be among the best in the country, a steady string of local awards certifies the café as a continuing Hoosiers' favorite.

 Nearby draws include the South Bend Chocolate Factory, the Hilbert Circle Theatre and the 1857 Christ Church Cathedral.
 The Military Museum at the Indiana World War Memorial , an architecturally striking edifice, is just north on Meridian Street.
-The memorial includes a verdant five-block stretch incorporating monuments, fountains, sculptures and a 100-foot-tall obelisk.
+The memorial includes a grassy five-block stretch incorporating monuments, fountains, sculptures and a 100-foot-tall obelisk.

 Day 2: AfternoonJust south of Monument Circle, browse four levels of shops at Circle Centre.
 Nearby dining options include Palomino Restaurant , a chic bistro known for its Roma-style pizzas smothered in mozzarella and herbs, and P.F.
 Chang's China Bistro , where you can nibble on spicy chicken lettuce wraps and kung pao shrimp.
 After lunch, check out the Artsgarden, a domed atrium connected to the mall.
 Positioned 17 feet above the intersection of Washington and Illinois streets, this beautiful steel-and-glass structure regularly presents free art exhibitions, dance performances and concerts.
 Close by is Lucas Oil Stadium, home of the National Football League's Indianapolis Colts.